 Less than 9% of young people aged 15-24 with multiple sexual partners consistently use condomsUNICEF, 2009

-SEED understands that empowering youth with the knowledge and skills to make safe and healthy sexual choices is an investment in the future of Madagascar, and that we are not the only organisation pursuing this.
-SEED collaborates with a broad range of organisations to deliver comprehensive sexual education.
-These range from the internationally renowned PSI and Marie Stopes to national partners such as the Madagascar Population, Health and Environment (PHE) Network, and numerous community-based organisations including ASOS and VARA.
+SEED Madagascar understands that empowering youth with the knowledge and skills to make safe and healthy sexual choices is an investment in the future of Madagascar and that we are not the only organisation pursuing this.
+We collaborate with a broad range of organisations to deliver comprehensive sexual education.
+These range from the internationally renowned PSI and Marie Stopes to national partners such as the National Ministry of Education and Madagascar Population, Health and Environment (PHE) Network, and numerous community-based organisations including ASOS and VARA.